bixb922/viper-examples/README.md

     y = 1<<30 # this is not a viper int z = 2**31-1  # this is not a viper int
 ```
 In all these cases a `builtins.int` variable will be created.
-See [here](##-making-sure-a-viper-int-is-a-viper-int) for a way to deal with integer constants.
+See [here](##-making-sure-a-viper-int-is-a-viper-int) for a way prevent the problems described here.

 ### Create viper ```int``` with a type hint on the function parameter
 A second way to get a viper `int` is with a type hint (type annotation) of a function parameter: